-NIcholas Kontoulas Obituary - Greensboro, NC | Legacy Pro
+Nicholas Kontoulas Obituary - Greensboro, NC | Legacy Pro

 Nick was born on May 13, 1950 in Greensboro and was a long-time resident.
 He graduated from Grimsley High School in 1969 and entered the Navy.
 Once leaving the Navy, he found his calling at many different jobs, mostly working alongside many of his friends doing more things than we could count.
 Nick finally settled into a position as a certified pool technician with Carolina Pool Management until his retirement in 2015.
 Nick had a love of many things and at the top of the list were family, his dear friends, Carolina Tar Heels, Green Bay Packers, and the beach.
 Heaven has one heck of a Tar Heel Fan!

-In lieu of flowers, memorial contributions may be made to Dormition of the Theotokos Greek Orthodox Church, 800 Westridge Road, Greensboro, NC 27410.
+In lieu of flowers, memorial contributbns may be made to Dormition of the Theotokos Greek Orthodox Church, 800 Westridge Road, Greensboro, NC 27410.

 Forbis and Dick, N. Elm Chapel is serving the Kontoulas family.
 Online condolences may be offered at www.forbisanddick.com